-When you are in Craig, you'll notice that it is more blue-collar than most other communities in America.
-35.12% of Craig’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Craig is generally considered to be a blue-collar town, with 35.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Craig is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Craig who work in office and administrative support (13.24%), farm management occupations (10.71%) and sales jobs (9.23%).

 Setting & Lifestyle

 One of the nice things about Craig is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.